I have come down with an illness and I have to study madly from now until my end of trimester psych exam next week and hoooooow? 😔(2 weeks ago)

 But I’m writing this article to present my subjective opinion of the book that sparked the post, which I wrote having just read James Kritzler’s Noise in My Head.
 However, the discussion moved very quickly away from the book itself and onto broader discussions about feminism in music.

-Real good article.(3 weeks ago)
+Real good article.(2 months ago)

 Oh goodness, it has reached that point in the night where I am drunk at home by myself, recording myself singing sad songs on Photobooth.
 And I had one eye on Facebook during one of the recordings and saw that my boyfriend liked “Marinating” as some kind of ridiculous (but effective) joke and began to giggle.
-How on earth does anybody maintain a good singing face?(2 months ago)
+How on earth does anybody maintain a good singing face?(3 months ago)

 There’s a chill in the autumn air that wasn’t there before.
 The change of seasons is my very favourite thing.(4 months ago)